1938 Auckland Rugby League season: Round 13

-During the Mount Albert – Marist game Arthur McInnarney and MacLachlan collided while trying to field a kick which allowed Marist to score a try giving them the lead.
+During the Mount Albert – Marist game, Mt Albert teammates Ray McInnarney and A. MacLachlan collided while trying to field a kick which allowed Marist to score a try giving them the lead.
 McInnarney had to leave the field with an injured leg as a result of the collision.
+He was the older brother of Arthur McInnarney with both transferring from Ellerslie earlier in the year.
+Arthur had joined ten works earlir while Ray joined the previous round.
 In the Richmond game with North Shore six players had to leave the field with injuries.
 North Shore had to play two short in the second half.
 Dick Smith and Verdun Scott were amongst those who had to go off, along with Powell.
 During the week Richmond lost the services of Frank Furnell who transferred to Wellington.
 He was replaced at fullback by Trevor Bramley.